mounaiban/studycapt/README.md

 ```

 Try `/dev/urandom` as an input file for a start!

+If you are still interested in how to use this script, please checkout
+versions ``58c6e3c`` of the Studycapt source tree or earlier.

 ### [sample\_balls.py](sample_balls.py) (Performance Test Page Generator)
 A Python script to generate test pages of varying complexity in SVG format, in